PARENTAL ALIENATION SYNDROME

 Has your child become withdrawn or expressed an unwillingness to spend time with you?
 Has your once solid relationship with your children started to change?
 Parental Alienation Syndrome could be to blame.
-Contact an attorney at the Law Offices of Brian D. Perskin to get legal information and perspective on this situation.
+Contact a New York City divorce attorney at Brian D. Perskin & Associates P.C. to get legal information and perspective on this situation.
 You may be able to take legal action to help ensure that this does not continue to occur.

 Some signs of PAS include:

 - Your relationship with your child is starting to deteriorate